-Section 11.
-Permanent employees who have attained one or more of the certifications listed in Appendix E in an appropriate specialization by July 1, 2015 will receive a \$350 certification payment.
-To receive the certification payment employees must be in active pay status on July 1, 2015 and must be in an active pay status from 50% to 100% of the time for six months during the 12 months preceding July 1, 2015.
-The area of certification must be related to the employees' duties and responsibilities with the Commonwealth.
+Section 15.
+Permanent employees who have attained one or more of the certifications listed in Appendix H in an appropriate specialization by July 1, 2019, July 1, 2020, July 1, 2021 and July 1, 2022, as appropriate, will receive up to two \$350.00 certification payment(s) in each memorandum year that the employee meets the criteria.
+To receive the certification payment(s), employees must be in active pay status on July 1, of the appropriate memorandum year and must be in an active pay status from 50% to 100% of the time for six months during the 12 months preceding July 1.
+The area of certification must be related to the employee's duties and responsibilities with the Commonwealth.

-An employee in an inactive pay status on July 1, 2015 upon return to active pay status, shall be entitled to the certification payment, subject to the same entitlement criteria.
+An employee in an inactive pay status on July 1, upon return to active pay status, shall be entitled to the certification payment(s), subject to the same entitlement criteria.

-Section 12.
+Section 16.
 All employees will be required to sign up for direct deposit of paychecks and travel expense reimbursement.